 Instead, we ask advertisers to set an average daily budget -- you tell us the most you want to spend per day, and we'll work to deliver your ads whenever they're eligible to earn clicks that meet that budget.
 This is called ad delivery, or ad serving.

-For standard ad delivery, we'll evenly show them throughout the day as often or as little as needed to earn those clicks.
+For standard ad delivery, we'll evenly show them throughout the day as often or as little as needed to earn those interactions.
 Due to the constantly changing ad auction, number of advertisers, web users, and shifts in search and web browsing trends, on some days we might not meet your average daily budget, and on others we might slightly exceed it.
 We call this overdelivery.
-We'll never go over your average budget by more than a 20% difference.
-If we underdeliver, you'll just pay for fewer click costs than your limit in that day.
-If we overdeliver, you'll see the click costs charged on your billing summary page.
+We'll never go over your average budget by more than 2 times for campaigns that aren't paying for conversions.
+If we underdeliver, you'll just pay for fewer interactions than your limit in that day.
+If we overdeliver, you'll see the interaction cost charged on your billing summary page.

 Why it matters